labd/go-commercelayer-sdk/api/docs/StockTransferUpdateDataRelationships.md

 `func (o *StockTransferUpdateDataRelationships) HasDestinationStockLocation() bool`

 HasDestinationStockLocation returns a boolean if a field has been set.

+### GetShipment

+`func (o *StockTransferUpdateDataRelationships) GetShipment() ParcelCreateDataRelationshipsShipment`

+GetShipment returns the Shipment field if non-nil, zero value otherwise.

+### GetShipmentOk

+`func (o *StockTransferUpdateDataRelationships) GetShipmentOk() (*ParcelCreateDataRelationshipsShipment, bool)`

+GetShipmentOk returns a tuple with the Shipment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetShipment

+`func (o *StockTransferUpdateDataRelationships) SetShipment(v ParcelCreateDataRelationshipsShipment)`

+SetShipment sets Shipment field to given value.

+### HasShipment

+`func (o *StockTransferUpdateDataRelationships) HasShipment() bool`

+HasShipment returns a boolean if a field has been set.

+### GetLineItem

+`func (o *StockTransferUpdateDataRelationships) GetLineItem() LineItemOptionCreateDataRelationshipsLineItem`

+GetLineItem returns the LineItem field if non-nil, zero value otherwise.

+### GetLineItemOk

+`func (o *StockTransferUpdateDataRelationships) GetLineItemOk() (*LineItemOptionCreateDataRelationshipsLineItem, bool)`

+GetLineItemOk returns a tuple with the LineItem field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLineItem

+`func (o *StockTransferUpdateDataRelationships) SetLineItem(v LineItemOptionCreateDataRelationshipsLineItem)`

+SetLineItem sets LineItem field to given value.

+### HasLineItem

+`func (o *StockTransferUpdateDataRelationships) HasLineItem() bool`

+HasLineItem returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)